scalatra/scalatra/README.markdown

 ## Templating with Scalate

-Scalatra provides optional support for <a href="http://scalate.org/">Scalate</a>, a Scala template engine.
+Scalatra provides optional support for [Scalate](http://scalate.fusesource.org/), a Scala template engine.

 1. Depend on scalatra-scalate.jar and a [slf4j binding](http://www.slf4j.org/manual.html#binding).
 In your SBT build: